elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 # **What about China?**

-Network effects have lead to most Internet communication being mediated by a small number of companies.
+Network effects have led to most Internet communication being mediated by a small number of companies.
 China has shown us that if these companies are captured by a government the effect on power can be strongly centralizing.
 However there may be no plausible path for this sort of capture to develop in the West.

 When the Internet was new the [Chinese Communist Party](https://en.wikipedia.org/wiki/Chinese_Communist_Party) was in a position of higher information control than Western governments.
 The CCP made a deliberate choice to maintain high information control over the course of the Internet's rise and they've largely been successful.
 This took a lot of effort and planning.